Abubakar74326/SOLVEMATHMODULES/README.md

 we make a docker container for user convenience to run this project without any trouble.

-> POST api is not being in running form due to some error in
+POST api is not being in running form but developer is being working on diagnose error

 ###Technologies:
 First clone the repository on your local machine  then run ***main.py***  file you have to install all the following requirements in your machine: